Goge052215/VorTeX/README.md

 ---

-A powerful mathematical workbench that fuses **MATLAB**'s symbolic computation, **LaTeX**'s elegant notation, **PyQt5**'s modern interface, and **Manim**'s visualization capabilities into one seamless vortex. *VorTeX* brings together advanced mathematical tools for differentiation, integration, matrix operations, and symbolic computation in an intuitive environment.
+A powerful mathematical workbench that fuses **MATLAB** and **SymPy**'s symbolic computation, **LaTeX**'s elegant notation, **PyQt5**'s modern interface, and **Manim**'s visualization capabilities into one seamless vortex. *VorTeX* brings together advanced mathematical tools for differentiation, integration, matrix operations, and symbolic computation in an intuitive environment.

 ---